rexshihaoren/eecs-dashboard/README.md

 ###Features:
 ####1.
 View quota
-As a user who uses storage services, so that I can understand how much storage is available for me, I want to see my storage quota for my project (current value and some visualization of past history).
+As a user who uses storage services, so that I can understand how much storage is available for me, I want to see my storage quota for my projects (current value and some visualization of past history).
 ####2.
 Change quota
 As a user who uses storage services, so that I can adjust to changes in my project, I want to change my storage quota.
 ####3.
 View billing